sami2316/firmadyne/Lab_setup.md

 **Why root access and what information should we looking for?**

 #### Static Analysis
-For static analysis, we will use `binwalk` tool; also a part of Firmadyne tool. `binwalk` is efficient in analysing any type of binary.
+For static analysis, we will use `binwalk` tool; also a part of Firmadyne tool. `Binwalk` is very efficient in analysing any type of binary and then extracting the filesystem.

-1. In the `/work` folder, you have `CP3_2111220956.zip` file, unzip it to extract the firmware image.
+1. In the `/work` folder, download `CP3_2111220956.zip` file, and unzip it to further explore the firmware image.
 ```console
     $ wget -N --continue https://down.tenda.com.cn/uploadfile/CP3/CP3_2111220956.zip
     $ unzip CP3_2111220956.zip
 ```

-2. The extracted folder will have `Flash.img` file, which is our target firmware.
+2. The unzipped folder will have `Flash.img` file, which is our target firmware; for further analysis.
 3. Run the static analysis on *Flash.img* using *binwalk*, which will extract all firmware files into `_Flash.img.extracted`.
 ```console
     $binwalk -re Flash.img